 - “Executive function” covers high-level planning, organization, and decision making.
 This involves solving complex tasks and following directions.
 It also includes working memory, which requires retaining information for a short time.

 - The “learning and memory” domain comprises everything from short term memory, like a shopping list, to long term memory, such as personal life history.
 Most people with different types of dementia will struggle mainly with short-term memory.
 However, they will retain memory of past events in their lives and skills like playing a musical instrument longer.

 - “Language” is word finding, sentence structure, and understanding the natural give-and-take of conversation.
 It covers the ability to receive and understand what others are saying.

 - “Perceptual-motor” abilities include basic visual skills, like recognizing faces, as well as tasks that require hand-eye coordination, like drawing and solving three dimensional puzzles.

 - “Social cognition” is the ability to infer emotions from facial expressions and to understand general social cues.
 Theory of mind, the knowledge that other people will have different ideas, information, and perspectives than oneself, is also part of this domain.

 Delirium and physical illnesses

-Delirium usually appears as an unwanted effect of a wide variety of reasons someone would normally need to be in a hospital.
+Delirium usually appears as a side effect of a wide variety of reasons someone would normally need to be in a hospital.
 Medications, severe illness, fever, anesthesia, and even significant pain can cause delirium.

 When dementia symptoms occur at a younger age, they are often due to brain damage from an outside source.
 This can include physical trauma or infection, and in these cases, the syndrome is more likely to be referred to as a “Neurocognitive Disorder”.

-The term “dementia” is more often used to refer to symptoms in people who are suffering fro any of a variety of processes that slowly affect the brain over time, and these most commonly affect older individuals.
+The term “dementia” generally refers to symptoms from any of a variety of processes that slowly affect the brain over time.
+These most commonly affect older individuals.